TEMPORARY EMPLOYMENT CONTRACT

 This Agency Agreement, which governs the Employee’s general association with the Agency, may be terminated at any time, upon any grounds recognized in Law as being sufficient.

-The Employee undertakes to further the interests of the Agency in all his/her actions at all time and to do everything reasonably necessary and ancillary to the competent, accurate and efficient performance of his/her job function.
+The Employee undertakes to further the interests of the Agency in all his/her actions at all times and to do everything reasonably necessary and ancillary to the competent, accurate, and efficient performance of his/her job function.